Brub/test_design/equivalence_partitioning.md

 # Equivalence Partitioning

-Equivalence Partitioning Test case design technique is one of the testing design techniques.
+Equivalence Partitioning Test case design technique is one of the Black Box test design techniques.

 Equivalence Partitioning is also known as Equivalence Class Partitioning.